-There are 2 registers related to the timer/event counter; TMR ([0DH]), TMRC ([0EH]).
-Two physical registers are mapped to TMR location; writing TMR makes the starting value be placed in the timer/event counter preload register and reading TMR retrieves the contents of the timer/event counter.
-The TMRC is a timer/event counter control register, which defines some options.
+There are 2 registers related to the timer/event counter; TMR0 [0DH], TMR0C [0EH] (TMR1 [10H]), TMR1C [11H]).
+Two physical registers are mapped to the TMR location; writing TMR0 (TMR1) places the start value into the timer/event counter preload register while reading TMR0 (TMR1) retrieves the contents of the timer/event counter.
+The TMR0C (TMR1C) is a timer/ event counter control register, which defines some options.